How To Keep Cats Out Of The Fireplace And Off The Wood Stove: Screens And Guards

 cat proof fireplace screen

-If fireplace guards, screens, and doors, in combination with cat training and repellant don’t work, it’s possible nothing will.
+If fireplace guards, screens, and doors, in combination with cat training and repellant, don’t work, it’s likely nothing will.

 You don’t want your cat jumping onto a hot stove or trying to get amongst hot coals in the fireplace, but it’s more than likely you can train them out of bad habits.